raybogman/pwa-studio-serverless/README.md

 ### AWS copilot CI/CD

 - copilot pipeline init

+The following files are created pipeline.yml & buildspec.yml in your copilot folder.
+Before you run the following command make sure to review the pipeline.yml file and update your branch name.
+Default is set to "main".
+In case you have forgotten a workaround is to update the AWS CodePipeline -> Pipeline Name -> Edit -> Edit Stage -> Edit Action -> Branch name (it's pretty much well hidden, so be carefull it will save your tons of debugging why your pipeline is not working)
 - copilot pipeline update
-- go to: https://console.aws.amazon.com/codesuite/settings/connections (authorize github/gitlab to connect your repository to AWS CodeCommit, AWS CodeArtifact, AWS CodeBuild, AWS CodeDeploy, AWS CodePipeline) to support "AWS Connector for GitHub"
+- go to: https://console.aws.amazon.com/codesuite/settings/connections (authorize Github/Bitbucket/Github Enterprise to connect your repository to AWS CodePipeline -> AWS CodeBuild -> AWS CodeDeploy) to support "AWS Connector for GitHub"
 - Choose `Install a new app` in the popup window.

 - copilot pipeline status
 - copilot pipeline show

+In case you like to remove or start from scratch with your AWS copilot pipeline run the following command.
+- copilot pipeline delete

 ### Readings